-Check status of EEGer remote use USB memory stick
+Check status of EEGer remote use USB memory stick (deprecated)

 "Check status of EEGer remote use USB memory stick" retrieves data from the remote client USB drive and displays the values.
-They cannot be changed by the remote user.
+They cannot be changed by the home-user.
+This function is primarily used to support home-use client (on a USB memory stick) that was initialized on an older version of EEGer (although EEGer 440s and above can also create EEGer remote use USB memory stick).